oangelo/DropModel/README.md

 DropModel
 =========

-A ising spin model to simulate a drop dynamic.
+An ising spin model to simulate the shape of a drop

 References: